 Capture the essence of the East Coast of Australia, one of the best road trips in the world, on this 16-day adventure.
-From an adrenalin filled jet boat ride around the Sydney Opera House and Harbour Bridge to exploring the Blue Mountains.
-From learning how to surf to learning how to crack a whip.
+From cruising past the Sydney Opera House and Harbour Bridge on Sydney Harbour to exploring the Blue Mountains.
+Learn how to care for Koalas, how to surf, and how to crack a whip.
 From spending the night on the world’s largest sand island to sailing the islands of the Whitsundays.
 From making your own boomerang to learning how to throw it.
-From Sydney to Cairns – this is your adventure.

 Tour Price Includes: